 The City’s contractor must ensure safe and accessible walkways and entryways are maintained for everyone during construction.
 Any temporary access disruptions will be communicated as soon as possible.
 If you experience a disruption, have a specific access need or related accommodation request, contact the person listed on this web page.

-Crews will replace the watermain that runs along Queen Street East, and along Munro Street.
+Crews will replace the watermain that runs along the south side of Queen Street East, from Broadview Avenue to Davies Avenue, and along Munro Street.

 • At a minimum, one travel lane will be maintained in each direction on Queen Street East within the project limits.